Skip to main content

 “The industry needs skilled healthcare administrators to manage business operations,” said Hilary Roman, assistant director of career development with Oregon State’s College of Health.
 “And this degree provides students with the tools they need to adapt and thrive in leadership roles in this field.”

 With a core focus on health care leadership that can help you enhance your business acumen, Oregon State’s bachelor’s degree in healthcare administration online can prepare you for exciting and impactful careers.
 One of the program’s most notable aspects is its origins.
-Whereas other programs in the United States are exclusively housed in colleges of health or human sciences, this program is grounded in collaboration between OSU’s College of Health and College of Business.
+Whereas other programs in the United States are exclusively housed in colleges of health or human sciences, this program is grounded in collaboration between Oregon State’s College of Health and College of Business.

 That balance of skills from health care, public health and business helps graduates to be effective in a wide range of roles.
 Let’s explore the many roles in the field.